IST263/fall2019m004/docs/projects/individual.md

-# Individual Project - Due before Midnight 11/14/2018
+# Individual Project - Due 04/19/2018 23:59:59

 This assignment is intended to demonstrate your level of mastery of the course material.
-You will have a total of 10 weeks to complete the project with deliverables that are due almost every week.
+You will have a total of 12 weeks to complete the project with deliverables that are due almost every week.
 Refer to the [Meeting Milestones](#meeting-milestones) section for details.

 ### What is the individual project? ###

 Your goal is to design and develop a website on a topic that interests you.
-The website needs to have a minimum of 6 pages with atleast 3 different layouts.
+The website needs to have a minimum of 3 pages with unique layouts.
 An ideal topic will have the following qualities

 - Content on the topic is readily available
 - Easy to find images, video and other multimedia resources